JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     ![](img/UwpToIotHub/vs-iot-extension-credentials.png)

 6. Select `Hardcode shared access key` as Security Mode.
-Confirm with `OK`
+Confirm with `Next`

 7. Now you will be asked to select the IoT Hub you want to connect.
 At this time, the Hub should be created. *If you have multiple Azure accounts, please double-check that the correct one is selected*

     ![](img/UwpToIotHub/vs-iot-extension-select.png)

-8. `Select` your IoT Hub and press `Add`
+8. `Select` your IoT Hub and press `Next`

 9. The next page of the wizard is shown.
 You are asked to select or add the registration of a device.
 Our app will represent a device and therefore access must be granted, which has to be created.
-Select `New Device`
+Select the 'New Device' tab

     ![](img/UwpToIotHub/vs-device-one.png)

+10. `Optionally`, deselect device twin and direct message

-10. Enter a unique `device name` eg 'MachineCyclesUwp' and press `Create`
+11. Enter a unique `device name` eg 'MachineCyclesUwp' and press `Create`

-11. The device is registered, it's not needed to create more devices.
+12. The device is registered.
 Unique credentials are created for each device in the IoTHub

-12. So afterward, in the 'select' tab, be sure to pick the 'MachineCyclesUwp'; this one will be used by our app. _(Note: in this workshop we will look at sending and receiving messages.
+13. Now, in the 'select' tab, be sure to actually `select` the 'MachineCyclesUwp'; this device will be used by our app. _(Note: in this workshop we will look at sending and receiving messages.
 This wizard can generate example code for device twins and direct methods also, but this is not part of the workshop)_

     ![](img/UwpToIotHub/vs-device-three.png)

-13. Select `Next` to review the summary
+14. Select `Next` to review the summary

     ![](img/UwpToIotHub/vs-device-two.png)

-14. Press Finish to start the generation of code.
+15. Press `Finish` to start the generation of code.
 The necessary NuGet libraries are added and eventually you will be directed to a [Get Started page](https://github.com/Azure/azure-iot-hub-vs-cs-2017/wiki/C%23-Usage) for more information

     ![](img/UwpToIotHub/vs-device-four.png)

-15. The wizard now completed the creation of your example code
+16. The wizard now completed the creation of your example code

     ![](img/UwpToIotHub/vs-device-five.png)

-16. In the Solution Explorer of Visual Studio, a new file named 'AzureIoTHub.cs' is added.
+17. In the Solution Explorer of Visual Studio, a new file named 'AzureIoTHub.cs' is added.
 This provides all logic for the connection to the IoT Hub

     ![](img/UwpToIotHub/vs-iot-hub-singleton.png)

+18. It's recommended to rebuild the app again.

 The AzureIoTHub class can be integrated into the logic of our App.
 Let's do that.